arthur-ehrle/Prometheus-PCA-course/README.md

 ## Configuration and Scraping

-Config file written in yaml so quite easy to read and understand.
+The config file is written in yaml so quite easy to read and understand.
 After the “global” key you will find based features like :

 -   scrape_interval: periode that will use Prometheus for scraping the